julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 Yes, if done carefully.
 Always ventilate, use fire-safe containers, and avoid toxic or resin-heavy herbs in enclosed spaces.
 Never burn toxic plants (oleander, henbane) or essential oils on charcoal indoors.
 See **[Herbs Not Meant for Burning](/never-burn-herbs/)**.

 **Can I mix different herbs together?**
-Traditionally, yes — but with intention.
+Traditionally yes, but with intention.
 Combining herbs layers effects, but conflicting purposes (summoning + banishing) should be avoided.

 **How often should smoke cleansing be done?**
 Only when needed.
 In folk traditions, smoke was used for thresholds, illness, conflict, or spiritual disturbance — not daily routine.